blakedietz/blakedietz.me/content/posts/scrum-tactics/index.md

 For very large bodies of work that require multiple parties it can be difficult to put the backlog in the right order.
 For example, during one of my previous positions we were tasked with migrating from managed hosting into AWS.
 The body of work alone was difficult to grasp.
 On top of that we were working with an external consultant to ensure compliance with HIPPA.
 This lead to dependencies that were difficult to see as we were both investigating and attempting to scope work at the same time.

 We found that our backlog was consistently out of alignment with our priorities.
 In order to better grasp the body of work over time we created a more intensive backlog grooming session.
 We scheduled the session for a one hour period.
 The goal of the session was to align our bakclog to our priorities as much as possible given the new information we discovered during sprint.
 To do this we wanted to cover as many stories in the backlog as possible so we set a timer to five minutes per story.
 Developers would help to delineate constraints on the story, discuss new learnings about our consultant's deliverables and mention priority as quickly as possible.
 This allowed us to refine new tasks as much as possible, while also getting a better understanding of what was about to come into our future sprints.
 Keeping things limited to five minutes helped with focus and created a sense of excitement from the intensity of that focus.
-Also the timebox helped to build more context for the whole project as you were more likely to get further into future work than you would in a normal backlog grooming session.
+Also the time-box helped to build more context for the whole project as you were more likely to get further into future work than you would in a normal backlog grooming session.

 These sessions are not sustainable for months at a time.
 I best recommend them when taking on a new initiative.
 It helps to get everyone on the same page and you'd be surprised how quickly you start understanding the dependencies in your project.

 ### Investigation stories

 Sometimes you just don't know how hard something is going to be until you do it.
 In those scenarios I use investigation stories.
-I'll create a timeboxed task that's at most x points of work.
+I'll create a time-boxed task that's at most x points of work.
 This helps you to stop from blowing out your sprint points on one task.
 The output of these stories isn't normally anything directly usable.
 Instead you'll either create a design document from your learnings, or you can create more well defined stories for the actual implementation.